 Student engagement and education is central to our mission, so all of our events, resources and decks will be open and made available to the public.

 There is plenty of room for new ideas, and by no means do we have this plan set in stone.

 Applications will open in September 2018 for students interested in a more involved role within BAM.
 Applications will be open to all University of Michigan students interested in investment banking — regardless of year, background, primary school or major.

 We expect our first “cohort” of analysts to be ~20 students (depending on the number of applications we receive) and will be weighted more heavily towards underclassmen (e.g. freshmen & sophomores).
-Students who have successfully completed the recruitment process may apply to join our group of directors who will organize and run events, create recruitment decks, serve as mentors for students, & more.
+Students who have successfully completed the recruitment process may get in touch to take on a mentorship position or to be more actively involved in the organization.

-We expect to have 1 director for every 2 analysts.
-We plan to pair each director with two analysts to serve as their main point-of-contact and mentor for all recruitment-related advice.
+We expect to have 1 mentor for every 2 analysts.
+We plan to pair each mentor with two analysts to serve as their main point-of-contact and mentor for all recruitment-related advice.

 Analysts will be responsible for writing blog posts for our Medium page 1x/month on a topic of their choosing.